sharat87/sharats.me/content/posts/2020-04-05-python-print-function.md

       hammertime
     sky

-Yeah that's a useful trick, but please, consider people's sanity when you do such !@#\$.
+Yeah, that's a useful trick, but please, consider people's sanity when you do such !@#$.

 ## Handling of non-string types